eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 1. Flashes all output streams sending the data through the transport.
 2. If there is any reliable stream, it will perform the asociated reliable behaviour to ensure the communication.
-3. Listenes messages from the agent and call the associated callback (a topic callback or a status callback).
+3. Listenes messages from the agent and call the associated callback if exists (a topic callback or a status callback).

-The ``_until_confirm_delivery`` suffix function version will perform these actions until the waiting for a new message reaches the timeout or until the output reliable streams confirm that the sent messages have been received by the agent.
+The ``_until_confirm_delivery`` suffix function version will perform these actions during ``timeout`` duration or until the output reliable streams confirm that the sent messages have been received by the agent.
 The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.

 :session: Session structure previously initialized.
-:timeout: Maximun time to wait for a new message, in milliseconds.
+:timeout: Maximun time for waiting to a new message, in milliseconds.
-          For waiting without timeout, set the value to MR_TIMEOUT_INF
+          For waiting without timeout, set the value to ``MR_TIMEOUT_INF``

 ------